 - Records of consent to treatment;

-- Any correspondence (relating to you) with other healthcare professionals: such as referrals to specialists, for example.
+- Any correspondence (relating to you) with other healthcare professionals: such as referrals to specialists, where required and/ or when consented for

 We need to keep comprehensive and accurate personal data about our clients in order to provide them with safe and appropriate care.